Jonathan2251/lbd/source/otherinst.rst

 operator %.
 You can check it by unmark the **“unsigned int b = 11;”** in ch4_2.cpp.

-Uses SMMUL instruction to get the high word of multiplication result is adopted in ARM.
+Using SMMUL instruction to get the high word of multiplication result is adopted in ARM.